Giovanni Battista Quilici: Beatification process

-In mid-1985 a gathering of priests for a conference in Livorno requested Bishop Alberto Ablondi to consider the potential for a canonization cause for the late priest and on 27 April 1992 a formal request was made to Ablondi that a process soon be initiated.
-The cause commenced in Livorno under Pope John Paul II on 21 January 1994 after the Congregation for the Causes of Saints issued the official "nihil obstat" ('nothing against') to the cause and titled Quilici as a Servant of God.
+In mid-1985 a gathering of priests for a conference in Livorno requested Bishop Alberto Ablondi to consider the potential for a canonization cause for the Quilici and on 27 April 1992 a formal request was made to Ablondi that a process soon be initiated.
+The cause commenced in Livorno under Pope John Paul II on 21 January 1994 after the Congregation for the Causes of Saints issued the nihil obstat ("nothing against") to the cause and titled Quilici as a Servant of God.
 Ablondi inaugurated the diocesan process on 17 June 1994 and oversaw its successful conclusion on 20 June 1998.
-The C.C.S. issued validation to this process in Rome on 12 November 1999 and received the official Positio dossier from the postulation in 2013.
+The Congregation issued validation to this process in Rome on 12 November 1999 and received the positio from the postulation in 2013.

 The historians met to assess the cause and issued their approval to it in a session held on 10 December 2013 while theologians followed this decision on 20 October 2015.
 The cardinal and bishop members likewise came to the same conclusion on 1 March 2016.
 On 3 March 2016 he was proclaimed to be Venerable after Pope Francis confirmed that the late Quilici had lived a model Christian life of heroic virtue.